 About 10% of children age 5-15 and up to 28% of teens experience migraines.
 Migraines are more than just a headache; the pain is so severe, it can cause other symptoms, and keep your child from functioning at school and at home.

 It can be hard for parents, especially parents of young kids, to determine when their children have a simple headache and when they are experiencing a migraine.
-By understanding causes and symptoms of migraines in kids, you can better help your child find pain relief.
+By understanding causes and symptoms of migraines in kids, you can better help your child find migraine headache relief.